Find Grad Schools

 24 Yearly Graduations

 University of California - Los Angeles comes in at #14 on our list of the most popular colleges offering master's degrees in math.
 Roughly 44,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 24 people received their master's degree in math from UCLA.
-About 4% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 24 people received their master's degree in math from UCLA.
+Of these students, 29% were women and 29% were members of underrepresented racial-ethnic groups.

 #14